yamaha-bps/ros2_pcl_utils/README.md

 ### ```cbr::PclSegNode```

 Filters an incoming pointcluod w.r.t. a segmentation mask.
-Only points that project inside the image to a pixel that is in one of the specified segmentation classes are re-published.
+Only points that project to a pixel that is in one of the specified segmentation classes are re-published.

 Non-returns (negative intensity) are re-published.